Gignoot/Ender-5-pro-Firmware-bugfix2.0.x/README.md

 This firmware does not support a bed leveling probe or a filament runout sensor.

 Firmware includes :
--Universal Bed Leveling , to be done manual with a shim (feeler gauge) preferably 0.1 mm .
+-Universal Bed Leveling , to be done manual with a shim (feeler gauge) preferably 0.1 mm.
--Bed corner leveling
+-Bed corner leveling.
--Filament change via menu (tuned for the long bowden tube) -Autotemp and PID (autotune)
+-Filament change via menu (tuned for the long bowden tube).
+-Autotemp and PID (autotune)
 -Supports ARC and Junction deviation.
 (NO Linear Advance) -EEPROM storage in onboard memory instead of SDCARD.